The Garden District, Uptown, and Carrollton

 Oak Street, one of Carrollton’s main shopping districts, still has the look and feel of the 1950s, while Maple Street offers small stores, numerous coffee shops and a well established independent bookstore, Maple Street Bookshop, in converted Victorian houses.

-Good restaurants in all price ranges are plentiful in Carrollton, including Mat and Naddie’s and Dante’s Kitchen, which sit across River Road from the Mississippi dine outside and enjoy the pleasant rumbles as trains pass along the levee.
+Louisiana cuisine, in all price ranges, is plentiful in Carrollton.
+Experience restaurants like Mat and Naddie’s and Dante’s Kitchen, which sit across River Road from the Mississippi, while you dine outside and enjoy the pleasant rumbles as trains pass along the levee.
 For a late night bite, try famous Camellia Grill near the corner of St. Charles Avenue and Carrollton Avenue.

-The sounds of the River and the railroad and the streetcar still color life in Carrollton, though this former resort is now solidly within urban New Orleans.
+The sounds of the river, the railroad and the streetcar still color life in Carrollton, though this former resort is now solidly within urban New Orleans.